YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/interfaces/cpp/timer.rst

 -------

 The encoder can be used in two different modes.
 These modes determine how many steps per turn are counted.
 Default setting is, that the encoder module counts 96 steps each turn.
-This can be change to 48 if needed.
+This can be change to 48 steps if needed.
-The encoder also has a button
+The encoder also has a button which can be used as a gpio.

 .. code-block:: cpp